Plans fail for lack of counsel, but with many advisers they succeed. Proverbs 15:22 NIV

-Ideally, the best time to prepare and become familiar with the roles and responsibilities of caregiving is before there is a need to provide support.
+Ideally, the best time to become familiar with the roles and responsibilities of caregiving and to prepare accordingly is before there is a need to provide support.
 However, you might find yourself in the middle of the situation before you have taken the time to prepare.

 Throughout these steps, ask God for guidance …

 If you don't know what you're doing, pray to the Father.
 He loves to help.
 You'll get his help, and won't be condescended to when you ask for it.
 Ask boldly, believingly, without a second thought.
 James 1:5-6 MSG

 Father, sometimes I feel so overwhelmed.
 Please show me step-by-step how to go about getting help and advice so that my parent can benefit from help that is available.
 And teach me to balance my time … and to commit my concerns to you.
 In Jesus' name …

 Caregiving: Caring for Aging Parents by Charles Puchta.
 The purpose of this group curriculum is to provide hope and direction to those concerned about the health and well-being of aging parents or an ill spouse or relative.
 It addresses predominate issues most families face.
 Note: This curriculum was written especially for small groups and we encourage people to use it that way.
 However, it can also be used effectively as a personal study for individuals or couples.

 Visit our website to read more about this study and learn more about Living Free.

 PO Box 22127 ~ Chattanooga, Tennessee 37421 ~ 423-899-4770